 Please keep your wound dry and covered with a dressing for two weeks.

 You will come out of your sling between four and six weeks and increase your range of movement exercises from then.
 Strengthening will begin at about three months.

-Patients have normally achieved pain relief by three months, but It can take well over a year for you to achieve the full functional benefit of your replacement surgery.
+Patients have normally achieved significant pain relief by three months, but It can take well over a year for you to achieve the full functional benefit from your replacement surgery.